Reproduction and Licensing

 Please note that archives, manuscripts, rare, fragile, and oversize materials may not be photocopied or scanned.
 When conducting research, digital cameras without flash may be used to photograph the materials for personal reference.

-Most images from the Library's Photographic Collection can be purchased in high resolution digital format for reference, research, and educational use.
-To obtain an image, contact Special Collections via e-mail (email@example.com).
+Most images from the Library's Photograph Collection can be purchased in high resolution digital format for reference, research, and educational use.
+To obtain an image, contact Special Collections via e-mail (firstname.lastname@example.org).
 Include the AMNH image number in your request.
 If you do not have an image number, include a detailed description of the image and a copy of the image, if available.

 Be aware that we cannot accommodate rush orders or provide extensive photographic research services.